To start chronological : Begin with the oldest post at the bottom

 There are brief moments like these that I still remember.
 I have known my father not for a long time, but enough to know that this sentence, that is up there at the beginning of the blog, is not telling the truth.

-few years ago even my brother said resigning, after he tried to bring a little more light into the life of our father, that it might not be possible to find out more and that rumour would have to be agreed on.
+I still do not know why it was told us kids again and again, why we even believed it.
+A few years ago even my brother said resigning, after he tried to bring a little more light into the life of our father, that it might not be possible to find out more and that rumour would have to be agreed on.

 I first accepted it, even if I did not want to admit it.

-established contact with my cousin who came forward after nearly 35 years of silence, that triggered a desire in me to finally learn the truth.
+It was the wedding with my wife and our honeymoon in Vietnam, the reestablished contact with my cousin who came forward after nearly 35 years of silence, that triggered a desire in me to finally learn the truth.

 To confirm it or refute it finally.
 Who was my father really, what life he had and why he had taken this decision?
 What fate has brought him in his life to put an end to itself?